aws-amplify/docs/docs/start/getting-started/fragments/angular/data-model.md

 }
 ```

-After restarting your app using `ng serve` go back to your browser and using dev tools you will see data being stored and retrieved in your backend from the console logs.
+Now, open the app in another browser window so that you have two side by side.
+When creating a new item in one window, you should see it come through in the other window in real-time.